METRIX IAP

 Priority P1

-Rozay, APEX-TEST-04, Seasonal, catalog, and awareness spend are consuming budget without producing purchase evidence.
+Rozay, DC04, Fireworks, catalog, and awareness spend are consuming budget without producing purchase evidence.
 This is immediate recovery capital, not learning spend.

 16 ads flagged